The hourly rate for the minimum wage depends on your age and whether you’re an Apprentice.

 - Aged 25 or over to get the National Living Wage – the minimum wage will still apply for workers aged 24 and under

 The rates for the National Minimum Wage and the National Living Wage change every April.
-From April 2019, the National Apprenticeship wage will also rise from £3.70 to £3.90 per hour, as will The National Living Wage for Workers over 25 from £7.83 to £8.21.
+From April 2020, the National Apprenticeship wage will rise from £3.90 to £4.15 per hour.

 Under 18 employees